variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 &nbsp;

 If you are interested in joining our team please contact us to answer any questions at (970) 353-9200 or at (970) 381-1372.
-If you are ready to apply, please send an application and attached resume using our request a quote link on the bottom right side of this page.
+If you are ready to apply, please send an application and attached resume using our [request a quote link](/quote/).

 [![Application for Employment](/assets/images/icons/pdf.svg)](/Application For Employment.pdf){: target="_blank"} Application for Employment